rodrigogs/time-machine/README.md

 ![Image of tree](images/Tree2.png)

-The files displayed depend on setting `local-history.maxDisplay` to see more, use search-plus icon.
+The files displayed depend on setting `time-machine.maxDisplay` to see more, use search-plus icon.

 ## Settings

-        "local-history.daysLimit":  30  // A day number to purge local history.
+        "time-machine.daysLimit":  30  // A day number to purge local history.
 (0: no purge)
-        "local-history.maxDisplay": 10  // A max files to display with local history commands "local-history.saveDelay":   0  // A delay in seconds to save file in local history. {0: no delay}
+        "time-machine.maxDisplay": 10  // A max files to display with local history commands "time-machine.saveDelay":   0  // A delay in seconds to save file in local history. {0: no delay}
-        "local-history.dateLocale":     // The locale to use when displaying date (e.g.: "fr-CH" or "en-GB" or ...)
+        "time-machine.dateLocale":     // The locale to use when displaying date (e.g.: "fr-CH" or "en-GB" or ...)

-        "local-history.path":     // Specify another location for .history folder (null: use workspaceFolder) This settings must be an absolute path.
+        "time-machine.path":     // Specify another location for .history folder (null: use workspaceFolder) This settings must be an absolute path.

             You can start your path with: